 The Physical Effort

 Fresco painting requires real physical effort.
-Every day the artist has to mix up a batch of plaster and trowel it on the wall, then hurry to finish his painting before the plaster dries.
+Every day the artist has to mix up a batch of plaster and trowel it onto the wall, then hurry to finish his painting before the plaster dries.
 And painting a ceiling is doubly hard because everything has to be lifted, scribed, and painted above your head.

 He stood on the wooden plank of the scaffolding sixty feet in the air and worked looking up.
 He rubbed and rubbed his neck, it ached so.

-In a letter Michelangelo drew a little caricature, reproduced below, of himself painting a saint on the ceiling, his head bent back as far as it would go.
+In a letter Michelangelo drew a little caricature of himself, reproduced below, painting a saint on the ceiling, his head bent back as far as it would go.

 Michelangelo’s caricature of himself while painting the Sistine Chapel ceiling (Wikipedia file photo)